scheuchzer/scheuchzer.github.com/_posts/2013-10-01-jee-connecting-to-the-outside-world-with-resource-adapters.md

 ##Let's write a connector
 As this post is already quite long I will postpone the code to a later blog post.

-In part 2 I will introduce a base implementation I wrote that is based on the [connectorz project](http://connectorz.adam-bien.com/).
+In [Part 2]( ../../../10/25/jee-connecting-to-the-outside-world-with-jca-connectors---part-2) I will introduce a base implementation I wrote that is based on the [connectorz project](http://connectorz.adam-bien.com/).
 It will provide base classes for creating connectors that only use url, user and password as configuration parameters.
 With only a little effort you'll be able to create additional connectors that connect to remote systems.

 So long... and please have a close look at your configuration files